Greek soccer fan dies after violent pre-Athens match clashes | Sports-Games

 The UEFA Champions League qualifying-round match between AEK and visiting Dinamo Zagreb that was scheduled to take place at AEK's stadium on Tuesday was postponed as the conditions for the match were not met, UEFA said in a statement.
 "Violence has no place in our sport and we expect that those responsible for this terrible act be arrested and consigned to justice in the shortest delay," it said.

-UEFA has been in contact with both clubs to confirm the date for the rescheduled match either on Aug.
-18 or 19, it said.
-Greek citizen protection minister Giannis Oikonomou said on Tuesday the state needs to intensify efforts to curb sports violence and that it was "unacceptable" that police had to failed to prevent the incident.
+UEFA confirmed later on Tuesday that the match had been rescheduled to Aug.
+19. Greek citizen protection minister Giannis Oikonomou said on Tuesday the state needs to intensify efforts to curb sports violence and that it was "unacceptable" that police had to failed to prevent the incident.

 Seven police officers will be dismissed from their posts as a result, he said.